warpdesign/pcx-js/README.md

 The width and height of the image is given by `Xmax - Xmin + 1` and the size of a scanline is give by `width * bytesPerRow`.

-* Note * Since bytesPerRow is even, there may be an optional marker at the end of each plane.
+*Note* Since `bytesPerRow` is always even, there may be an optional marker at the end of each plane.

 ## PCX RLE encoding